kototoibashi/dvd-pickup-microscope-poc/docs/index.md

 ## Overview
 A microscope can be made by scanning a laser spot horizontally and vertically across a sample, measuring the intensity of the reflected light, and making an image.

-This technology allows the laser spot to be precisely aligned with the sample in um increments.
+This technology allows the laser spot to be accurately aligned with the sample on the order of μm.
-We believe that this technology can be applied to fault injection attacks on LSIs by irradiating silicon dies with lasers.
+I believe that this technology can be applied to laser fault injection attacks on LSI.
 By controlling the lighting timing of the laser, it may be possible to "invert only a specific bit of memory at an arbitrary timing".

 ## Scanning method